Number Six (Battlestar Galactica): Casting

 Tricia Helfer was cast after a strong audition, despite some initial concerns over her lack of acting experience.
 Director Michael Rymer explains:

 "It wasn't just the way she looked; she just has this vibe about her.
 Nobody gets how hard that role is, to bring the depth, the vulnerability and the mystery to essentially a robot chick."

 Among the other actresses who auditioned for the role were Melinda Clarke and Leah Cairns, who went on to play Racetrack.

 Reception

+James Maddox of Game Rant wrote, "Tricia Helfer's seductive Number Six came to define the humanoid Cylon in pop culture and is in many ways the most iconic element of the franchise as a whole."

 In 2006, Tricia Helfer was awarded the Leo Award for "Best Lead Performance by a Female in a Dramatic Series" for her role as Number Six in the episode "Pegasus".